Scholz says top priority is avoiding NATO confrontation with Russia | Politics

 Asked why he would not explain that his government's reluctance was due to the threat of nuclear war, he said such "simplifications" were not helpful.
 However, Scholz could soon be forced to take a clear position on whether heavy weapons can be sent directly from Germany to Ukraine.
 The Welt am Sonntag newspaper reported that defence contractor Rheinmetall had applied for a licence to sell 100 Marder armoured personnel carriers to Ukraine.

-According to the contractor, the Marders could be delivered quickly, but all military exports have to be approved by a committee on which the chancellor sits.
+The Marders could be delivered quickly, the newspaper said.
+All military exports have to be approved by a committee on which the chancellor sits.
+Rheinmetall declined to comment on the report.
 Germany has in the past allowed other countries, including the Netherlands, to send heavy weapons it made to the Ukraine.

 Separately, Scholz defended his decision not to immediately end German imports of Russian gas in response to the invasion of Ukraine.
 "I absolutely do not see how a gas embargo would end the war.
 If (Russian President Vladimir) Putin were open to economic arguments, he would never have begun this crazy war," Scholz said.